Rating:

 Fully-Paid Securities Lending Program: Goldman Sachs operates something called Goldman Sachs Agency Lending that allows institutional clients to earn money by loaning out their stock shares.
 Not all accounts are eligible for the service, however.

-Initial Public Offerings: Goldman Sachs has a very famous investment banking operation, so of course IPOs are available.
+Initial Public Offerings: Goldman Sachs has a very famous investment banking operation, so IPO access may be available to eligible clients.

 Recommendations